nickduran/PCED/examples.md

 ## KEY REMINDERS

-- **Focus on treatment/management options**, not diagnostic possibilities alone
+- **Focus on treatment/management options**
-- **Code the exchange**, not individual messages in isolation
+- **Code individual messages but think about the messages in context of the entire thread**
-- **Provider type matters**: Note if respondent is MA, pharmacist, or non-primary (may affect ability to engage in CE) - this is captured in the "Non-primary provider?" context column
 - **Causes vs. Treatments**: Discussing multiple causes (R1) ≠ comparative effectiveness about treatments
 - **Adjacency pair logic**: Patient creates communicative opportunity → Provider accepts or declines
-- **Multiple patient messages** = code strongest opportunity
-- **Multiple provider messages** = code most engaged response
 - **R3 vs R4 distinction**: The key difference is level of elaboration - does the provider meaningfully differentiate the options (benefits, risks, tradeoffs) or just list them?
 - **R2 captures**: Both single treatment recommendations AND multiple treatments presented as a combined approach (e.g., "Use the cream and take ibuprofen")
 - **Context columns are independent**: A provider can give elaborated comparative information (R4) while still deferring to in-person, or a non-primary provider could give excellent comparative effectiveness responses